Curriculum

 Express using a rich and varied vocabulary

-We use Kapow Primary to help with our teaching of Computing and Music.
+We use Kapow Primary to help with our teaching of PSHE, Computing and Music.
 It provides engaging and progressive schemes of work and lesson plans which are linked to the National Curriculum.
 It includes teacher CPD videos and supporting materials that help teachers to develop skills and knowledge across EYFS, KS1 and KS2.
 We believe that the CPD materials empower our teachers to deliver these subjects by ensuring their subject knowledge is secure and that the language and strategies they use are consistent and appropriate.

 We use White Rose Maths (WRM) to lead our planning for our maths curriculum.
 It links to the aims and objectives of the National Curriculum, has number at its heart and provides plenty of opportunities to build reasoning and problem solving elements into the curriculum.
 The WRM schemes of learning clearly outline the progression of skills into yearly frameworks that break down what children need to learn during each week of each term into small steps of learning.
 WRM helps children develop their conceptual understanding of mathematics by using concrete objects, pictorial representations and abstract thinking.
 The philosophy behind White Rose Maths focuses on making maths fun for children and helping them to find enjoyment in number problems fits with the Coulsdon way of learning.